ryleu/Minecraft-Server-Modpack/README.md

 # Minecraft-Server-Modpack
-Modpack (and website) for FourInchKnife's modded Minecraft server.
+Modpack (and wiki) for FourInchKnife's modded Minecraft server.